HarshaKatreddy/wildfire-risk-analytics/README.md

 ```

 This will:

 - Deploy AWS stack (S3, Lambda, Glue, IAM, EventBridge)
-- Upload data to S3 buckets
+- Upload datasets to raw S3 buckets
 - Run Glue Crawlers and create Athena tables
-- Prepare data for downstream analysis
+- Prepare data for downstream analysis and dashboarding

 ---